Blackfriars Gallery and Library

 Following the call of Via Pulchritudinis, DSPT is committed to fostering mutually enriching conversations that use art as a common ground between faith and reason, Church and society, or history and contemporary culture.

 While engaging a variety of artists and art exhibition themes, Blackfriars Gallery focuses on works that explore the relationship between religion and the arts, or between sacred arts and culture.
 With a particular emphasis on Catholic art and culture, exhibitions provide students at DSPT and GTU with the opportunity to engage art with their research topics, thesis and dissertation work.
 Lectures and exhibition catalogs provide the public with interesting historical features of the art and their relevance to concerns of contemporary society.

 To facilitate this dynamic relationship between art and study, the Gallery also suports a specialized library in religion and the arts.
 The library was developed over nearly four decades, first by Blase Schauer, OP and later by Michael Morris, OP.
 Since the death of Fr.
-Morris in 2016, DSPT has endeavored to bring the collection to the Vine Street campus in order to render it more accessible to student and faculty.
-As of Fall 2018, the books (more than 5,000 volumes) have been relocated to the campus and the library will begin regular weekly hours.
-Approximately ten percent of this collection has been catalogued.
+Morris in 2016, DSPT has endeavored to bring the collection to the Vine Street campus in order to render it more accessible to students and faculty.
+The books (more than 5,000 volumes) have been relocated to the campus and the library will begin regular weekly hours.

 Current Gallery Exhibition